Angelfire/VE/src/content/blog/js/automatic-nodejs-version-nvm.md

 tags: ["JavaScript"]
 ---

 If you have multiple projects in your computer, it's probable that all of them use a different version of NodeJS.
-For this reason, there are packages like <a class="hover:no-underline text-blue underline" href="https://github.com/nvm-sh/nvm" target="_blank" rel="noopener noreferrer">NVM (Node Version Manager)</a> that allow you to do exactly that, handle different versions of NodeJS without too much extra configuration.
+For this reason, there are packages like <a class="hover:no-underline text-blue underline" href="https://github.com/nvm-sh/nvm" target="_blank" rel="noreferrer">NVM (Node Version Manager)</a> that allow you to do exactly that, handle different versions of NodeJS without too much extra configuration.

 Its installation and use are tremendously basic, just need to run `nvm help` if you need more help.